John Trudell - an American Indian singer-songwriter and poet

 In 1983 John Trudell released his début cassette album on his own label Peace Company.
 The album was entitled Tribal Voice .

 He wrote lyrics for another album with musical accompaniment by guitarist Jesse Ed Davis.
-This album, entitled AKA Grafitti Man , and released first in 1986 on cassette on Peace Company too, was remastered for re-release in 1992 on CD on the Rykodisc Records label.
+This album, entitled AKA Graffiti Man , and released first in 1986 on cassette on Peace Company too, was remastered for re-release in 1992 on CD on the Rykodisc Records label.

-In 1986, the album AKA Grafitti Man had attracted both the attention and some very high praise from Bob Dylan - he actually told Rolling Stone magazine that in his opinion it was the album of the year.
+In 1986, the album AKA Graffiti Man had attracted both the attention and some very high praise from Bob Dylan - he actually told Rolling Stone magazine that in his opinion it was the album of the year.

 John Trudell's 'songs' mix his spoken word poetry with a blend of Native American music as well as blues and modern rock.